ZengineHQ/developers/plugins/api/services/index.md

 The znPluginData service is used to communicate with [Plugin Services]({{site.baseurl}}/plugins/development/services.html), similar to how znData makes requests to the REST API.
 Instead of passing a resource name, you pass the plugin namespace and service route.
 The methods available are: `get`, `post`, `put`, and `delete`.
 The methods return an Angular promise object.

 The param `workspaceId` is always required and must be a workspace where the plugin is installed.
-All other params will be interpreted as query string parameters.
+Query string parameters should be passed as `params`.

 ---